hex108/leetcode/NOTES.md

 ## How to analyze problemom
 ### Understand the problem
+### How to estimate the least complexity of algorithm for the problem
+I have not figured not it yet.
+But you could see the article [why is quicksort so quick][http://mindhacks.cn/2008/06/13/why-is-quicksort-so-quick/] first.

 ### Basic methods
 * Split the problem to smaller problem
   Split it to smaller problem.
 But how to split is also a problem.